GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Established fact:** On February 10, John asked Ryan whether he was okay and then asked whether he was "100 percent positive" and not lying.
 Ryan replied that everything was good and thanked him for checking in.
 John invited him to bowling with Brad and Matt.

+**Established/corroborated:** Ryan also gave friends money for the upcoming bowling competition season and appears to have used the calculator on his phone to check his share of the bowling fee.
+Friends also had general plans to have dinner the following week.

+**Corroborated observation:** These ordinary future-oriented acts complicate the final-days picture.
+They do not negate suicide preparation, but they show that Ryan was still participating in practical future planning at the same time the rope evidence suggests significant danger.

+**Established/corroborated:** Ryan returned the Christmas present Olivia had given him by secretly taking it back to her house and leaving it at the door.

+**Established/corroborated:** When Ryan returned Olivia's Christmas present, he reportedly told her he was trying to downsize.
+Olivia and Ryan discussed Nienke during that encounter.
+Olivia told Ryan she did not like Nienke and found the situation suspicious.
+Ryan reportedly remained defensive of the relationship, which led Olivia to believe he still had hope regarding Nienke into January.

+**Plausible inference:** The returned gift may represent shame, withdrawal, perceived unworthiness, an attempt to close an emotional loop, or a private message to Olivia.
+Ryan's stated explanation was downsizing, but the timing and secrecy make the act noteworthy.
+Motive unknown.

 **Corroborated observation:** People did notice Ryan disappearing.
 They did try.
 The tragedy is not that there were no social lifelines.
 The record suggests Ryan was becoming unreachable and increasingly minimizing the severity of his state.

 **Established/corroborated digital record:** Browser history in the final weeks included searches related to people predicting their death, clairvoyance, postdiction, remote viewing, "body of light," bipolar disorder, stages of bipolar, schizophrenia, and repeated "quantum immortality" searches on February 13.
 February 14 included mundane weather/advisory searches.

 **Plausible inference:** The browser record suggests death/consciousness/metaphysical and psychiatric concepts occupied some of Ryan's attention during the final period.
 It does not establish what he believed or why he searched those terms.

 **Established/corroborated:** Amazon/package history appears to include purchase, misdelivery, refund, and eventual return of the package by the unintended recipient, with a note indicating the ropes were still inside.
+The rope was a half-inch utility rope and reportedly Ryan's only Amazon order from 2025.
 If exact timestamps can be preserved, this may be one of the strongest suicide-preparation timelines in the file.

 **Established/corroborated:** The last known text was reportedly to Drew around 9 PM on February 15, 2025.